 Partisanship under the Obama administration has focused on big government welfare state entitlements as a substitute for growth that has been halted by flawed, irresponsible fiscal policy.
 We have reached the point where Social Security and Medicare should be labeled for what they are: welfare state entitlements threatening to ruin us in part because of our own refusal to take responsibility for our future.

-Aging baby boomers are going to cost us big as they take advantage of the federal entitlements that discourage saving for retirement (see: No Government Conspiracy, No Jobs, No Retirement Security and Tax the Wealthy to Finance Baby Boomer Welfare?).
+Aging baby boomers are going to cost us big as they take advantage of the federal entitlements that discourage saving for retirement (see: Tax the Wealthy to Finance Baby Boomer Welfare?).
 Given the debt load from entitlements, what should Americans make of Democratic promises of financial security like this?